The Prisoner in other media: Television

 In 1987, Jools Holland (a noted fan of the show) fronted a spoof documentary made by Channel 4 in the UK, entitled The Laughing Prisoner No 7, which also starred Stephen Fry, Terence Alexander and Hugh Laurie.
 The show mixed archive footage with musical numbers, and was mainly filmed in Portmeirion.

 The sixth episode of The Simpsons twelfth season, "The Computer Wore Menace Shoes", makes a reference to The Prisoner.
 The episode's third act, which serves as a parody of The Prisoner, features several references to the series.
 When the secret organization finds out about Homer's discovery, he is taken to a secret location called the "Island".
 The "Island" is modeled after the "Village", where Number Six is taken in The Prisoner.
 While he is in the "Island", Homer is repeatedly gassed by unexpected objects, a reference to the way Number Six would often be gassed in The Prisoner.
 While escaping the "Island", Homer is chased by a "big balloon".
 The balloon is a reference to Rover, a floating white ball in The Prisoner that was created to keep inhabitants in the "Village".
 Patrick McGoohan himself provided the voice of Number Six for this episode.

 The Lupin the Third Part 2 episode "The Sound of the Devil's Bells Call Lupin" is based on The Prisoner.
 The plot revolves around Lupin trying to rescue Jigen and Goemon from the mysterious village of Gemarschaft, where they are being brainwashed by a bell as part of a secret government experiment.
 The antagonist of the episode, Sister Lavinia, uses giant pink bubbles to trap people.

 The Pinky and the Brain three-parter, “Brainwashed”, pays homage to The Prisoner.
 For most of the first two-parts, Pinky and the Brain get trapped in a mysterious village known as “The Land of Hats” which takes cues from “The Village”.

 British sitcom 2point4 Children also parodied the series in its "Seven Dials" episode.
 The episode sees the character Ben kidnapped and taken to Portmeirion, where he is menaced by Rover.

 Sci-fi series Babylon 5 character Alfred Bester made uses of the catch phrase "Be seeing you" with accompanying salute in S1E6 "Mind-War" and S4E17 "The Face of the Enemy".

 Numerous other series have featured episodes paying homage to The Prisoner, such as the 2000 version of The Invisible Man.
 Star Trek: The Next Generation featured a 1989 episode entitled, "The Schizoid Man", which was not only named after a Prisoner episode, but Patrick McGoohan was intended for a guest-starring role.

+Dr. Walter Bishop uses the iconic phrase, "I am not a number, I am a free man!", in the season four episode, Letters of Transit.